data-dynamics/MI4Hybrid/README.md

 11. invalidation_swa_milp.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.

+12. invalidation_poly.m is a function that appplies an invalidation algorithm to any certain or uncertain polynomial state-space models.

+13. tdet_poly.m is a function that checks whether a fault model sysf is T-detectable for a system model sys for a given T.

 #####In the folder "examples":

-Examples for switched and non-switched ARX/state-space model invalidation using different functions.
+Examples for switched, non-switched ARX/state-space and polynomial model invalidation using different functions.

 #####In the folder "extras":